devayanipowar/devayanipowar.github.io/_posts/2019-11-18-PySparkRegression.md

 ---
-title: "PySpark: Regression "
+title: " Predict Trip duration of a Passenger using Pyspark"
 date: 2019-11-18
 tags: [PySpark,Regression]
 ---
-# Predict Accurate Trip duration of a Passenger using Pyspark
+# This Project implements ensemble regression tree and highlights how it is different from regression tree

 ```python
 import matplotlib.pyplot as plt